artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 The `/SIPmetadata/` sub-directory contains re-formatted and newly generated metadata that is used to test a variety of preservation system submission scenarios using the research data source files and the `request.json` format that is specified by the RDSS Messaging API. *Note: SIP = Submission Information Package in the [ISO-14271 OAIS context](https://en.wikipedia.org/wiki/Open_Archival_Information_System)*.

+### Helpers
+A human-readable YAML template and yaml-2-json Python scrip are provided as helpers to convert harvested metadata to the request.json schema that is used to send message payloads (i.e. metadata) between the JICS RDSS components.

+### Crosswalk
 A [metadata crosswalk](crosswalk-datacite-rdss-am.md) is provided to map the movement of metadata values from DataCite properties to the JISC-RDSS Canonical Data Model (CDM) to the Dublin Core properties stored as PREMIS Intellectual Entities in Archivematica's Archival Information Packages (AIP).

 ## Attribution